Kong/kongponents/docs/components/truncate.md

 ### expand-trigger

-Slot for custom expand trigger element.
+Slot for a custom expand trigger element.
 Slot props:
-- `excessElementsCount` (type: `Number`) - Number of elements that overflow. **Note**: this slot prop is only available when not `isTextContent`
+- `truncatedCount` (type: `Number`) - Number of elements that overflow. **Note**: this slot prop is only available when not `isTextContent`
 - `expand` (type: `Function`) - Function to expand

 ### collapse-trigger

-Slot for custom collapse trigger element.
+Slot for a custom collapse trigger element.
 Slot props:

 - `collapse` (type: `Function`) - Function to collapse

-Example of using `expand-trigger` and `collapse-trigger` slots for creating custom toggle elements:
+Example of using the `expand-trigger` and `collapse-trigger` slots for creating custom toggle elements:

 <KCard>
   <template v-slot:body>